 I studied History at undergraduate level at the University of Havana.
 I then took a MA in Comparative History and a PhD in History at the University of Essex.
 After concluding my PhD I went on to teach at the universities of Essex and Nottingham before coming to Leeds in 2006.
 My research focuses on the history of slavery and the slave trade in the nineteenth-century Atlantic world.
 I am also a contributor to The Washington Spectator, The Huffington Post, The Independent, The Daily Telegraph, and Al Jazeera in English.
 In 2014 I was awarded a prestigious Philip Leverhume Prize in History, given every year to researchers whose work has already attracted international recognition and whose future career is exceptionally promising.
 I have been a non-resident fellow at the Hutchins Center's Afro-Latin American Institute (Harvard University) and a visiting fellow at the Gilder Lehrman Center for the Study of Slavery, Resistance, and Abolition (Yale University).

 Wage-Earning Slaves: Coartación in Nineteenth-Century Cuba [with Claudia Varella] (Gainesville: University Press of Florida, forthcoming).

-The Yellow Demon of Fever: Fighting Disease in the Illegal Slave Trade, 1820-1867 (New Haven: Yale University Press, forthcoming 2020).
+The Yellow Demon of Fever: Fighting Disease in the Nineteenth-Century Transatlantic Slave Trade (New Haven: Yale University Press, forthcoming 2020).

-West African Warfare in Bahia and Cuba: Soldier Slaves in the Atlantic World, 1807-1844 (Oxford and New York: Oxford University Press, 2014); Sponsored by a Leverhulme Research Fellowship.
+West African Warfare in Bahia and Cuba: Soldier Slaves in the Atlantic World, 1807-1844 (Oxford and New York: Oxford University Press, 2014).

 The Great African Slave Revolt of 1825: Cuba and the Fight for Freedom in Matanzas (Baton Rouge: Louisiana State University Press, 2012).